lunarc/lunarc_docs/docs/guides/applications/MATLAB.md

 ```

 #### Cluster Profiles in the GUI
+The MATLAB GUI provides a way to set common batch job parameters and save them as one or more Cluster Profiles (`parcluster` objects) to load each time you load that version of MATLAB.
+These are distinct from the settings input into the GfxLauncher, which only apply to the MATLAB GUI itself, not to batch jobs submitted to SLURM within MATLAB.

-If you have a common set of configurations you like to use for parallel computations on COSMOS, the MATLAB GUI provides a way to set these preferences and save them as one or more Cluster Profiles.
-From the main menu ribbon along the top, you can can either go to `Preferences` and select `Parallel Computing Toolbox` from the pop-up menu at left, or select `Parallel` and go to `Parallel Preferences` at the bottom of the drop-down menu.
-In both cases, the `Parallel Computing Toolbox Preferences` section will have a box where you can select a default profile if any profiles exist; otherwise, click `Cluster Profile Manager` to create one.
-(Please leave the boxes checked to automatically start the parallel pool if parallelized commands are detected in your code, and shut down idle parallel pools after 30 minutes.)
+From the main menu ribbon along the top, you can can either go to `Preferences` &rarr; `Parallel Computing Toolbox`, or `Parallel` &rarr; `Parallel Preferences`.
+Either way, the `Parallel Computing Toolbox Preferences` section of the pop-up will have a box where you can select a default profile if any profiles exist; otherwise, click `Cluster Profile Manager` to create one.

 ![Code example](../../images/Matlab-ParallelToolboxPrefs.png "Preferences")

-In the `Cluster Profile Manager`, the editor will let you can set the name of the profile, the number of workers (the total number of processes **minus 1**), and the default working directory for the job at the top.
-Most other job configuration parameters like your account, walltime, memory per node, number of tasks per node, GPUs per node, and whether to require an exclusive node are set lower down in the table under `Scheduler Plugin`.
-All the way at the bottom, you can select a preferred number and range of workers under the `Workers` tab, and here you can also pass copies of important environmental variables to the workers.
+In the `Cluster Profile Manager`, the editor will let you set:
+* the name of the profile
+* the default number of workers (the total number of processes **minus 1**)
+* the default working directory for the job
+* your account name
+* the required walltime
+* the number of tasks per node
+* the memory per node
+* the number of GPUs per node (optional)
+* the range of numbers of workers to allow
+* whether to require an exclusive node (default is false)

+Most familiar SBATCH parameters are set in a box near the bottom titled "Scheduler Plugin".
+At the very bottom, you can also pass important environmental variables to the workers.
 To check that these settings work, after saving your edits, you will need to run the `Validate` command in the Cluster Profile Manager's top toolbar.
+It is recommended that you leave the boxes checked that shut down and delete parallel pools that have been idle for 30 minutes.

 ![Code example](../../images/Matlab-ClusterMgr0.png "Cluster Profile Manager")